Setting Up and Controlling a Resident Management Company

 The RMC is a company comprised of leaseholders formed through the following:

-- A tri-party lease,
+- A tri-party lease, where the leaseholders don’t own the freehold;

 - Compulsory acquisition where the freeholder has failed to meet its obligtions and the freehold has been awarded to the leaseholders.